one1lion/LearnCustomProtocols/README.md

 ## The Issue

 I am trying to figure out how the custom protocol works.
 The issue I am having is that after I register the protocol and try to use, the OS asks me to choose an application to open the link with.
-I am expecting the application to just launch.
+It shows the appropriate exe in the Default App section, but it doesn't launch when I choose it (I am selecting "Just Once").
+I am expecting the application to just launch without the prompt.

 After I get this part working, the next places I will most likely run into issues are getting the URL in the running app, as well as re-using the existing instance of the app of it is already running.